MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 The Docker build command is part of the Docker CLI.
 When you use IDEs like VS Code or PyCharm, the UI commands for working with Docker images call the build command for you and automate specifying options.

-## Working with Docker images and containers
+## Working with Python Docker images and containers

 ### VS Code and PyCharm

-Working in an integrated development environment (IDE) with containers isn't strictly necessary but can simplify many container-related tasks.
+Working in an integrated development environment (IDE) for Python container development isn't strictly necessary but can simplify many container-related tasks.
 Here are some of the things you can do with VS Code and PyCharm.

 * Download and build Docker images.
   * Build images in your dev environment.